peayah/covid-snapshot/README.md

-# Flask App that calculates covid cases for selected country
+# Flask dashboard that calculates covid cases for selected country